Ragtime Music in Canada

 his entry here).

-His official website has been de-activated but
+official website has been de-activated but can

-can still be viewed here at the Internet
+still be viewed here at the Internet

-2007.
+Arpin passed away on Thursday, November 8, 2007.
 His wife kept a blog here describing his battle with cancer and many details about his (and their) personal life.
-York University continues to digitize Arpin's personal collection of sheet donated by his wife (currently over 8,000 titles).
-5.3) Mimi
+York

-Blais [top] Mimi is a pianist from Montreal, Quebec, whose repertoire is heavily infused with ragtime music.
+wife (currently over 8,800 titles). c) Mimi Blais Mimi is a pianist from Montreal, Quebec, whose repertoire is heavily infused with ragtime music.
 She is a regular performer at various ragtime festivals and concerts and has recorded a number of CDs, including a CD of the rags of Jéan-Baptiste LaFrenière (1874-1912), himself a pianist and composer from Quebec who composed a number of interesting rags and waltzes that are featured in my separate essay on Jéan-Baptiste LaFrenière and ragtime in Québec.
-The Encyclopedia of Music in Canada has a detailed entry for Mimi here.
-5.4) Eubie Blake
+The

-(February 7, 1887 – February 12, 1983) [top]
+(February 7, 1887 – February 12, 1983)

-"Ragtime Bob" Darch [top] "Ragtime Bob" Darch would qualify as an honorary Canadian due to his important presence in Toronto at Club 76 during the early 1960's and the role that he played in keeping ragtime alive ("Ragtime is dead?
+"Ragtime Bob" Darch would qualify as an honorary Canadian due to his important presence in Toronto at Club 76 during the early 1960's and the role that he played in keeping ragtime alive ("Ragtime is dead?
 Hell, it ain't even sick!").
 He is credited with encouraging Eubie Blake to come out of retirement and was instrumental in organizing a trip by Joseph Lamb to Toronto in 1959 for one of Lamb's very few public performances.
 Darch was known for promoting ragtime through his playing in saloons and any venue where he could play ragtime.

 Known for his "Five Pedal Cornish Upright Saloon Grand Piano," Darch was not only a ragtime player but also a composer and researcher.
 Here is a picture of Darch standing next to his famous piano with a note on the photo from Eubie Blake saying "Ragtime Bob Darch 1959 He's one great Ragtime Pianist of his time.
 E.B."

 Well-known ragtimer, Ian Whitcomb, has a nice online article entitled "Bob Darch: My Adventures with the Great Man."
-Darch passed away on October 20, 2002, in Springfield, Missouri.
-The Rose Leaf Ragtime Club has a nice online profile on this important ragtimer (archived version here).
-5.6)
+Darch

-Lou Hooper [top] Lou Hooper was born in North Buxton, Ontario, on May 18, 1884, and died in Charlottetown, PEI, on September 17, 1977.
+Lou Hooper was born in North Buxton, Ontario, on May 18, 1884, and died in Charlottetown, PEI, on September 17, 1977.
 Although Hooper spent much of his musical career in the United States, he never forgot his Canadian roots.
 He studied music in Detroit and also formed a small orchestra and played for various local dances.
 He served in a US army concert band during World War I, after which he lived in Harlem, New York, from 1921 to 1927 where he continued to study music and play with various well known jazz bands, backing a number of famous vocalists, including Ethel Waters, Ma Rainey, and Mamie Smith.
 He accompanied Paul Robeson on tour in 1926 and was a member of Lew Leslie's Blackbirds.
 Apparently, Hooper composed a number of ragtime compositions, including The Cakewalk, Black Cat Blues (1925), South Sea Strut and Uncle Remus Stomp, but I have not yet been able to locate copies of these pieces.
 Hooper returned to Canada in the 1930's and ended up in Montreal where he played in various bands and taught piano, with one of his students being Oscar Peterson.
-The Music Archives at the National Library of Canada has acquired archival material on Lou Hooper (obtained from his wife in 1980 (click here for more information).
-5.7) Austin Kitchen [top] The September/October 1975 edition of The
+The Music

-Ragtimer provides a brief article (and
+provides a brief article (and photo) of Austin

-composer of The Mississauga Rag.
-He is
+Mississauga Rag.
+He is also briefly

-also briefly mentioned in the "ragtime"
+mentioned in the "ragtime"

 entry to the The

-Canadian Encyclopedia as
+Canadian Encyclopedia as being from

-being from Mississauga, Ontario.
+Mississauga, Ontario.
 The article in The

 Ragtimer mentions that he was very proud of